JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 #### Result

-A similar approach to the above is to use the `result` type, which like `option` but is specialized for error handling.
+A very similar approach to the above is to use the `result` type, which like `option` but is specialized for error handling.

 ```ocaml
 # let nicer_div m n = if n = 0 then Error "Divide by zero" else Ok (m / n);;